 You're not alone, of course, shortly after its August 2017 release, President Barack Obama named it one of his favorite songs of the year.
 "I cried," Cabello recalled to Billboard.
 "I made a video of myself crying!"

 Perhaps that was the moment the 22-year-old singer—who just released her highly anticipated follow-up, Romance, today—knew she had been right to risk the established notoriety of Fifth Harmony on the dream of going solo.
 Or it could have been while she was juggling her headlining world tour with a spot opening for Taylor Swift.
-Or, possibly, as she was collecting four American Music Awards, two VMAs, a Billboard Music Award for Chart Achievement and a leading four trophies at the MTV European Music Awards.
+Or, possibly, as she was collecting five American Music Awards, four VMAs, a Billboard Music Award for Chart Achievement, three Grammy nominations and a leading four trophies at last year's MTV European Music Awards.
 Maybe after she earned her place on the TIME 100 Next list?

 Safe to say she has few regrets about leaving Ally Brooke, Normani Kordei, Dinah Jane and Lauren Jauregui behind back in December 2016—save for the drama that followed as the two sides released conflicting statements about how her exit went down.
 As one fifth of a girl group manufactured by Simon Cowell during their 2012 reality show run (the quintet, named through an audience vote ultimately finished third) the teen had little say in the direction of her career.
-Now she has an album full of songs that reflect her personality and Cuban roots and resonate with her growing audience.
+Now she has two albums full of songs that reflect her personality and Cuban roots.

 "Getting to do shows where people are singing words that I wrote back to me was a completely mind-boggling new experience," she told Billboard.
 "The last year was definitely the best year of my life."